zmlabe/ThicknessSensitivity/README.md

 Zachary Labe - [Research Website](http://sites.uci.edu/zlabe/) - [@ZLabe](https://twitter.com/ZLabe)

 ## Description
+Most atmospheric general circulation model (AGCM) experiments assessing the linkages between sea ice anomalies and atmospheric teleconnections prescribe SIT as a constant (usually 2-m).
+Here we evaluate the influence of realistically representing the magnitude and spatial pattern of SIT.
+Further, we conducted idealized experiments (WACCM4) to isolate the role of thinning sea ice vs. sea ice concentration on the atmosphere.

 + ```Literature/```: Associated documents and research notes for current project
 + ```Scripts/```: Main [Python](https://www.python.org/) scripts/functions used in data analysis and plotting
 + ```requirements.txt```: List of environments and modules associated with the most recent version of this project.
 A Python [Anaconda3 Distribution](https://docs.continuum.io/anaconda/) was used for our analysis.
 All AGCM experiments were processed through resources on CISL's [Cheyenne](https://www2.cisl.ucar.edu/resources/computational-systems/cheyenne) supercomputer.
 Tools including [NCL](https://www.ncl.ucar.edu/), [CDO](https://code.mpimet.mpg.de/projects/cdo), and [NCO](http://nco.sourceforge.net/) were also used for initial data manipulation.